mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 at least version 1.0.1.
 On OS X and Windows, the C Driver uses native TLS implementations that support TLS 1.1.

-If you need static C++ driver libraries and you are configuring the C driver with the `./configure` script, you must pass the `--enable-static` configure option when building libbson/libmongoc.

 ### Step 2: Choose a C++17 polyfill

 The mongocxx driver uses the C++17 features `std::optional` and